-Cincinnati Chili is a long way from Texas but it boasts its own flavor profile that includes cinnamon, chocolate, and allspice and is typically served over spaghetti and topped with shredded cheese, chopped onion, and kidney beans.
+Cincinnati Chili is a long way from Texas but it boasts its own unique flavor profile that includes cinnamon, chocolate, and allspice and is typically served over spaghetti and topped with shredded cheese and chopped onion.

 1 tablespoon olive oil